sohailalam2/abu/docs/crypto/hashing/index.md

 ## Introduction

-This interface provides a consistent way of hashing an input data and produce an output value.
+This interface provides a consistent way of hashing an input data and produce an output hash value.

 Optionally the `HashFunction#hash()` method can take a `config` argument